 Contact details Life Arċipelagu Garnija LIFE14 NAT/MT/991 BirdLife Malta V.O.
 0052

 Address: 57/28 Marina Court, Triq Abate Rigord, Ta’ Xbiex XBX 1120

 Tel: +356 21347646 Direct Ext: 511

 Mobile: +356 77615533 You can keep up with the team’s work on social media.

 Click the icons below to view our Facebook and Twitter page.

 Meet the team

-Martin Austad has a bachelor’s degree in Earth Systems from the University of Malta, in which his dissertation focused on the small Maltese nesting bird, the Spectacled Warbler.
-His masters in Ecology was with the Norwegian University of Life Sciences where, as part of the programme, he carried out research on the nesting ecology of the Black Skimmer in the Peruvian Amazon.
-From an early age, Martin began taking part Birdlife Malta activities and birdwatching.
-He then started volunteering with the organisation and later became a leader of the youth group Falko and helped out as a licensed bird ringer with the LIFE+ Malta Seabird project.
+Martin has a Bachelor’s degree in Earth Systems and a Master’s in Ecology.
+Martin began volunteering with BirdLife Malta and later became a leader of the youth group Falko and helped out as a licensed bird ringer with the LIFE+ Malta Seabird project.
 Martin has now joined the LIFE+ Arcipelagu Garnija team as Project Warden.